How Borates Protect Wood

 Topical Treatments

-Back in the late 1980s, Perma-Chink Systems developed the very first borate preservative that could be applied to wood in the field during or after construction.
-Since then, hundreds of thousands of log and conventionally constructed homes have been borate-treated using the technology originally developed by Perma-Chink Systems.
-What made this possible was combining the borate with a combination of glycols that allow the borate to penetrate into the wood rather than remaining just on the surface.
-In addition, the glycols increase the efficacy of the boron allowing less applied product to be just, if not more effective than higher concentrations of borate water solutions alone.
-This technology is incorporated in both Shell-Guard RTU and Shell-Guard Concentrate.
+Back in the late 1980s Perma-Chink Systems developed the very first borate preservative that could be applied to wood in the field during or after construction.
+Since then, hundreds of thousands of log and conventionally constructed homes have been borate treated using the technology originally developed by Perma-Chink Systems.
+What made this possible was combining the borate with a combination of glycols that allow the borate to penetrate the wood rather than remaining just on the surface.
+In addition, the glycols increase the efficiency of boron, allowing less applied product to be just on the surface.
+This technology is incorporated in both PenaShield® and Bora-Care®

-Pure borate/water solutions like our Armor-Guard® are also used for topical applications, but since they do not contain anything that aids in the penetration of the borate into the wood, we recommend that they be used only on new, un-infested logs and be reapplied any time the home is stripped of its existing finish.
+Pure borate / water solutions like our Tim-Bor® are also used for topical applications but since they do not contain anything that aids in the penetration of the borate into the wood, we recommend that they be used only on new, un-infested logs and be reapplied any time the home is stripped of its existing finish.

 Conclusion

 The success rate of properly applied borate treatments is truly astounding.
-In the 40 years that we have been involved with borate-treated wood, the number of reported complaints is miniscule, and most of them involved insects that do not consume wood for nourishment like carpenter bees, parasitic wasps, house ants, and other pests that are not included on the label.
-We occasionally get calls about a continuing beetle infestation after a borate treatment, but it’s almost always within a week or two of the product being applied and that’s just not long enough for the borate to completely eliminate an active infestation of wood boring beetles.
-However, once the borate has had time to work, and the activity ends, that’s the end of the infestation and they never return.
+In the 30 years that we have been involved with borate treating wood the number of reported complaints is miniscule and most of them involve insects that do not consume wood for nourishment like carpenter bees, parasitic wasps, house ants and other pests that are not included on the label.
+We occasionally get calls about a continuing beetle infestation after a borate treatment, but it is almost always within a week or two of the products being applied and that’s just not long enough for the borate to eliminate an active infestation of wood boring beetles.
+However, once the borate has had time to work and the activity ends, that is the end of the infestation, and they never return.